cssmonkey/groupArrayElements/README.md

 ## Other notes

-Normally I'd use tools such as babel or TypeScript but didn't consider this a requirement for this coding challenge.
+Normally I'd use tools such as babel or TypeScript, webpack etc but didn't consider this a requirement for this coding challenge.

 The best way to see the code in action is to run the tests.